flinty-custom0z/realty-website/notes/workbench.md

 ### NOW

-- implement a feature based organization
-  - Visualize current structure
-    - Summarize things that belong to each feature
-  - Move features to each folder, one by one

-- add contact form (on main page & in each listingpage)
+- add contact form (on main page & in each listing page)
   - First Mail
   - Then Chat

+- Add phone in header (random one of the phones)

+- Add selection for districts

+- Add map and an option to show listings on the map

 - Help mom's coworker set up